ballerina-guides/integration-tutorials/send-emails-from-a-service/README.md

 - Use `ReservationRequest` as a parameter indicating that the resource expects a JSON object corresponding to `ReservationRequest` as the payload.

-- Use `http:InternalServerError|http:NotFound?` as the return type to indicate that the response will be an "Accepted" response when the email is sent successfully to the user or the response will be an "InternalServerError" or "NotFound" response on error.
+- Use `http:Created|http:InternalServerError|http:NotFound` as the return type to indicate that the response will be a "Created" response when the email is sent successfully to the user or the response will be an "InternalServerError" or "NotFound" response on error.

 1. Implement the logic.